Plethora777/mcpe_viz/README.md

 * Create an image of the biomes in your world

+* Create an image of the grass color in your world (it's pretty interesting!)

 * Create movies of all layers from bedrock to build limit (*ffmpeg* required)

 * Dump a *huge* amount of info about your world including: